Bischoff/wozmania/README.md

 ![DOS and Applesoft BASIC in WozMania](/docs/applesoft.png)

-## Motivation
+## Goal

-WozMania started as a toy project.
-I wanted to learn ARM 64 assembler, so I wrote the core of an Apple ]\[ emulator as an exercise.
-After a while, I realized that I was having a lot of fun, so I continued beyond the strict minimum.
+WozMania tries to be a very fast Apple ]\[ simulator, at the expense of portability.
+It is written mostly in ARM 64 assembler, and uses Linux system calls.
+It has been tested on Raspberry Pi.

-## What is done
+## What is Done

 WozMania 0.2, as of 2022-07-10, emulates: